pauline-segi/DRF_project/README.md

 | GET | projects/ | Return all projects | N/A | 200 | N/A |
 | POST | projects/ | Create a new project | project object | 201 | User must be logged in. |

-'''this is all the endpoints (the urls) to get there on our website. so a user can create a project, so we'll add a url here to see what that would look like.
-This includes the error codes. refer to the Example REST API Specification for details on what I might need, maybe I'll need different ones, maybe I won't need all of them etc.'''

 ## Database Schema